 University employees and students are encouraged to take an active role in their personal safety and security.
 Each individual is expected to take precautions and act responsibly concerning their personal safety, the security of their possessions, and the safety of others.
-Suspicious individuals or unusual incidents on campus should be reported to ATSU Campus Safety.
+Suspicious individuals or unusual incidents on-campus should be reported to Affinia Helathcare Security.
 Individuals should seek to avoid situations which leave them vulnerable to possible bodily harm.
-Walking alone at night on campus is discouraged.
-ATSU Campus Safety phone numbers should be programmed into individuals' mobile phones for ready access.
-Anyone on campus who notices malfunctioning lights or other repairs needed to ensure a safe campus should report the deficiency to their supervisor.
+Walking alone at night on-campus is discouraged.
+Affinia Healthcare Security and ATSU Campus Safety phone numbers should be programmed into individuals' mobile phones for ready access.
+Anyone on campus who notices malfunctioning lights or other repairs needed to ensure a safe campus should report the deficiency to their supervisor or to the Affinia Healthcare facilities department.

 ATSU Campus Safety, Human Resources, and Student Affairs collaborate to offer training to new and current students and employees on emergency procedures.
-Campus Safety provides periodic emails to ATSU employees and students about campus security procedures and practices and to encourage students and employees to be responsible for their own security and security of others.
+Campus Safety provides monthly emails to ATSU employees and students about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.
 The emails contain detailed, practical information on topics relevant to crime prevention and safety, including sexual assault awareness.